-Key Information: Open weekdays 10am-7pm, till 8pm on weekends. $12/20 local/international, less for children.
-Discount tickets often on Klook*.
+Key Information: Open weekdays 10am-7pm, or untill 8pm on weekends. $12/20 local/international, less for children.
+Find discount tickets on Klook*.
 Allow 30-45 minutes.

 Floral Fantasy (Website, Tripadvisor Reviews*) is a small exhibit of flowers, both fresh and dried, in creative arrangements.
 There’s nothing to learn about botany or plant environments, it’s just for taking pictures of the beautiful flowers.
 The domes – Flower Dome and Cloud Forest – are much better.

 Directions: Walk down the Dragonfly Lake and turn right.
 Take the first bridge across the water.
 After the floating baby (a big white, strange sculpture) head slightly left.

 You’re now in the most interesting part of the free section of Gardens by the Bay.
 There are many paths which you can wind your way along.
 Head upwards and bear left to the edge of the upper gardens.
 From here you get a great view out over Supertree Grove.